Image-Based Metrics in Ultrasound for Estimation of Global Speed-of-Sound: Discussion

 \section{Discussion}

 We have presented an extensive analysis of image-based metrics for model-free estimation of global SoS in simulations and phantoms.
-The metrics are categorized into image quality metrics that checks focusing quality by processing single (including compounded) B-mode images, image comparison metrics that measures the concordance between two frames, and multi-frame statistic metrics that evaluates the group-wise concordance via statistical techniques.
+The metrics are categorized into image quality metrics that check focusing quality by processing single (including compounded) B-mode images, image comparison metrics that measure the similarity/concordance between two frames, and multi-frame statistical metrics that evaluate the group-wise concordance via statistical techniques.

-Summarizing our results while focusing on the phantom evaluations, none of the assessed image quality metrics performed satisfactorily when applied to a single image frame. compounding two or more frames have improved their results, but still only the Focus and ST-Ten metrics attained some level of success.
-Comparatively, image comparison and statistic metrics have performed substantially superior across all the analyzed experimental scenarios.
-Notably, CV, MSE, MI, and Correlation emerged as effective metrics in analyzing large image patches including full frames.
-For smaller patch (layer) sizes, MI and Correlation yielded performance superior to all the other considered metrics, including CV and MSE.
-If a fast computation is desired, one can use MSE within relatively large image patches, \ie regions of interest.
-If small patch sizes (layer resolutions) are desired, MI or Correlation are potential options.
-As the computation times are reported for full 32\,mm image window, processing smaller patches would take shorter processing times.
+Summarizing our results while focusing on the phantom evaluations with homogeneous medium, none of the assessed image quality metrics performed satisfactorily when applied to a single image frame.
+Compounding two or more frames improved performance, but still only the Focus and ST-Ten metrics attained a reasonable level of success.
+Comparatively, image comparison and statistical metrics performed substantially better across all the analyzed experimental scenarios.
+Notably, SSIM, CV, MSE, MI, and Correlation emerged as effective metrics in analyzing large image patches in static frames from Simulations and Phantoms.
+For smaller patch (layer) sizes in static Phantom images, MI and Correlation yielded performance superior to all the other considered metrics, including CV and MSE.
+When applied on an in vivo clinical task, only Correlation, ST-Ten and Focus (in Full aggregation mode) have performed well, achieving high correlation with a current state of the art model-based method g-SoS.
+The benefit of compounding for image quality metrics can be attributed to averaging out path-dependent variations: since each Tx event produces sound waves traveling through different acoustic paths, compounding multiple frames reduces sensitivity to these path-specific effects while preserving the global defocusing artifacts caused by SoS mismatch.
+Furthermore, since incorrect SoS assumption already causes internal defocusing within each frame, compounding frames that are additionally misaligned with respect to each other amplifies this blurring, increasing the sensitivity of quality metrics to SoS errors.
+Together, these effects may explain why Focus/Full and ST-Ten/Full achieved relatively better performance in the in vivo evaluation, where tissue heterogeneity introduces substantial path-dependent variations.
+When compared to gold-standard radiologist annotations on a breast-density classification task, some of these metrics, in particular Correlation and ST-Ten (Full), could even marginally outperform g-SoS.
+Such in vivo results demonstrate potential clinical utility of global SoS estimation despite its homogeneous-equivalent approximation of inherently heterogeneous tissues.
+Surprisingly, in vivo performance of MSE, MI, and CV were relatively poor in contrast to their promising results from some of the earlier experiments on Simulations and Phantoms, which might be explained by their higher sensitivity to heterogeneity and lower SNR of in vivo data.